mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 **Fields/Attributes:**
 * incidentStatistic TypeID, Type, and Abbreviation - Representation of the statistic type of the incident.
-Read more about how the types are represented at [Incident Statistic Types].
+Read more about how the types are represented at [Incident Statistic Types](#incident-statistic-types).
 * quantity - The number of incidents reported of this statistic type for this operation category and month.
 * supplementalIncidentReports - An array of [Supplemental Incident Report (SIR)](#supplemental-incident-report)